Vadiok/StyleSheetReloader/readme.md

 # StyleSheetReloader
 Simple JavaScript function uses to refresh CSS styles without page reloading.
+Supports refreshing by HotKeys or by running function on event (for example ``onclick``).

 ## Installation
 By Bower usage: